artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 reported and the user is given the opportunity to continue processing the SIP.

-If you don't find an answer here or elsewhere in the user manual, please try searching the `public user forum <https://groups.google.com/forum/?fromgroups#!forum/archivematica>`_.
+If you don't find an answer here or elsewhere in the user manual, please try searching the `Archivematica user forum`_.
 Someone may have had the same problem before and been offered a solution.
 If you do not find the answer there, feel free to ask us a question.
 The best questions to the list include as much information as possible about the error.
-This means offering us information about the system(s) you're using, the content of your transfer(s), and copying the task information (click on the cog icon on the same line as the micro-service job where the error occurred) and show arguments data output.
+This means offering us information about the system(s) you're using, the content of your transfer(s), and copying the task information (click on the cog icon on the same line as the microservice job where the error occurred) and show arguments data output.
 See task information and show arguments data for the same error, below.

 *On this page:*

 * :ref:`Dashboard error reporting <error-dashboard>`
 * :ref:`Failure reports in Administration tab <failure-reports>`
 * :ref:`Email error report <email-failure>`
 * :ref:`Normalization errors <normalization-errors>`
 * :ref:`DIP upload error <dip-error>`
 * :ref:`Common error behaviours <common-errors>`
 * :ref:`Rejecting a transfer or SIP <rejecting>`
 * :ref:`Removing a transfer or SIP from the dashboard <removing>`
 * :ref:`Browser compatability <error-browser>`

 .. _error-dashboard: